s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

 1. Saves registers `x0` – `x3`, those registers contain parameters of the syscall and later will be overwritten by the syscall handler.
 1. Calls syscall handler.
-1. Check return value of the syscall handler: if it is `0` this means that we return here right after the syscall finishes and we are executing inside the original thread — just return to the caller in this case.
+1. Checks return value of the syscall handler: if it is `0` this means that we return here right after the syscall finishes and we are executing inside the original thread — just return to the caller in this case.
 1. If the return value is non-zero, then it is PID of the new task and we are executing inside of the newly created thread.
 In this case, execution goes to `thread_start`  label.
 1. The function, originally passed as the first argument, is called in a new thread.
 1. After the function finishes, `exit` syscall is performed — it never returns.